 There are no cost principles specifically applicable to grants to commercial organizations.
 Therefore, the cost principles for commercial organizations set forth in the FAR (48 CFR Part 31.2) generally are used to determine allowable costs under NIH grants to commercial organizations.
-As provided in those costs principles, allowable travel costs may not exceed those established by the FTR (available on-line at http://gsa.gov/portal/content/104790).
+As provided in those costs principles, allowable travel costs may not exceed those established by the FTR.
 The cost principles in 2 CFR Part 200, Appendix IX, Hospital Cost Principals, are used to determine allowable costs under NIH grants to proprietary hospitals.